 Whether working with individuals in mental health therapy or leading individuals and teams toward positive changes in their careers, I focus on creating environments that empower both personal and professional transformation.
 Drawing from an understanding of mental health and organizational dynamics, I am committed to applying evidence-based practices that foster a safe and supportive environment for all individuals, helping them build resilience, cultivate mental wellness, and develop coping strategies that achieve balance and empowerment in both their personal and professional growth.

-When it is time to relax, I enjoy spending time with my family in the out of doors.
+When it is time to relax, I enjoy spending time with my family in the outdoors.
 We backcountry snowshoe, fly fish, spend time in the mountains 4 wheeling, and enjoy boating on the lake.
 At home I enjoy, reading, gardening, and the family dogs.

-If you're interested in working with our amazing team, start by applying here and attaching your resume.
+If you are interested in working with our amazing team, start by applying here and attaching your resume.